How Will Self-Driving Vehicles Impact the Car Rental Industry?

 Autonomous Cars and the Sharing Economy

 In cities and towns, new, app-based ride-hailing services are taking a large share of transportation services from both taxis and rental agencies.
 Between 2014 and 2018, ride-hailing service shares went up seven-fold, while rental agencies lost more than 50 percent.
 Included in this is the likelihood of autonomous vehicles playing a part in new transportation services in the future, consequently lowering their cost of business, while rental services still contend with the same overhead costs, such as accidents or theft.
-In these circumstances, local travelers, rather than own or rent a car, could end up calling on autonomous vehicles several times a day.
+Custodio & Dubey, LLP explains that rideshare companies may be held liable for an accident in the event they did not adequately vet the driver.
+Insurance costs and driver liability could be reduced as autonomous vehicles take over.
+With reduced overhead, local travelers, rather than own or rent a car, could end up calling on autonomous vehicles several times a day.

 Adoption of New Technologies by Rental Agencies